Texas Fence Guide Glossary

 These are specific methods used to fence hilly or contoured areas.
 Different slope types, or grade changes, are used to address the change in elevation over the length of a fence.

 - Stepping – This style of fence gradually steps down the slope, resembling stair steps.
 Stepping is for steep slopes where a fence cannot be “racked” enough to follow the grade and must be stepped.
 Stepping a fence results in gaps underneath the fence that can be covered or left open if the space is not an issue.

-- Grade/Racking – This style of fence follows the contour of the slope the fence is installed on.
+- Grade/Racking – This style of fence follows the contour of the slope on which the fence is installed.
 The tops of the fence will be uneven and follow the same contour as the terrain.
 Racking can be accomplished with Wood, Vinyl, and Rackable Iron fence types.

 - Level – This style of fence keeps the fence level with the highest point of the terrain.
 They are generally used in bowl shaped areas of terrain where there is a dip between two high points.
 Filling in the gaps underneath the fence with underpinning is recommended if you have dogs and small children.
 Any fence type can be level.

 Horizontal Picket Fence

 Wood fence design.
 Horizontal picket fences have the same post configuration as a standard wood fence, but the pickets run horizontal and attach to the posts instead of to the rails.
 Vertical rails are used to add extra stability to the horizontal pickets.

 Design feature normally placed at the top or bottom of wood fences.
 Lattice is formed by criss-crossing planks of wood to create an open grid pattern offering a view of a fence’s surroundings.

 Structural element of wood, iron, and aluminum fences.
 Pickets are the dominant visual element of most fences.
 They generally run vertically and are situated on the fence rails that run between fence posts.
 Pickets can also be fastened horizontally , which is a new, popular trend for wood fences.